Local Government Outcomes Framework Explained for Suppliers

 How local government outcomes are measured

 Where possible, metrics draw from existing national datasets.
-The Office for National Statistics, NHS Digital, and the Department for Education already collect much of the relevant data.
-Using existing sources reduces the burden on councils and ensures consistency across authorities.
+The Office for National Statistics, NHS Digital, the Department for Education, and sources like the Adult Social Care Outcomes Framework already collect much of the relevant data.
+Using existing sources avoids creating new reporting burdens for councils.

-How the LGOF connects to government social ambition
+How the LOF connects to national policy priorities

 For suppliers, this alignment signals where government attention and funding will flow.
-Services that demonstrably contribute to priority outcomes and deliver social value become easier to justify in business cases and procurement evaluations.
+Services that demonstrably contribute to priority outcomes and to deliver social value in procurment becomes easier to justify in business cases and procurement evaluations.

 What the Local Government Outcomes Framework means for suppliers